FAQ - Cane, Danish Cord, Fibre Rush, Shaker Tape & Seagrass

 Is my woven chair pre woven and cane?

 Pre-woven sheet cane is set into a routed out groove on the top side of chair, held in place with a reed spline, no holes drilled in framework.
-The photo on the right shows the grove in a chair where the cane has been cleaned out and the photo on the right shows a pre woven cane chair after the new cane has been installed.
+The photo on the right shows the grove in a chair where the cane has been cleaned out and the photo on the left shows a pre woven cane chair after the new cane has been installed.
 Pre-woven cane comes in many different patterns and gauges.

 If there are holes on the front of my caned chair why can't I see them on the other side?

 Blind Caning / French Caning is when the holes of a hand caned chair do not go all the way through the chair frame.
 Each individual strand of cane is cut to size, woven and then glued into the holes.
 Holes are then pegged to provide the finished piece.

 Why does my cane chair look different then other chairs?

 Hanging medallions can be woven in a sunrise pattern or using the seven step hand cane method.

 Sometimes people refer to cane as rattan or wicker.